When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Sony tightens its grip on the true wireless crown

 If Sony ends up relinquishing top spot, though, it won’t be for want of trying.
 The WF-1000XM4 are a completely new design, and have had just as much attention paid to their ergonomics and their eco credentials as they have to the sound they make or the noise they cancel.
 But will it be enough?
+And now that a new generation has launched, are they still worth visiting today?

 Sony WF-1000XM4: price

-Even when only considered on paper, though, and before you get into the nitty-gritty of sound quality, the Sony WF-1000XM4 look like decent value for money – especially if you subscribe to the notion that ‘less is more’.
-The WF-1000XM4 are supplied in packaging that’s 40% smaller than that of the model they replace, and every part of it is paper-based and recyclable.
+These earphones are supplied in packaging that’s 40% smaller than that of the model they replace, and every part of it is paper-based and recyclable.
 The charging case, too, is 40% smaller than the bloater in which the WF-1000XM3 charged, while the earbuds themselves are 10% smaller than the outgoers.
 It’s safe to say these are all elements where we’re happy to pay more in order to get less.

-Sony WF-1000XM4: features
+Sony WF-1000XM4 features

-The Sony WF-1000XM4 use Bluetooth 5.2 for wireless connectivity – this latest version offers a good balance between stability, audio quality and battery life.
+The Sony WF-1000XM4 use Bluetooth 5.2 for wireless connectivity – this offers a good balance between stability, audio quality and battery life.
 Here it’s compatible with SBC and AAC codecs, as well as Sony’s proprietary LDAC alternative – but there’s no sign of aptX, let alone aptX HD.
 Incoming digital audio files are dealt with by an all-new ‘V1′ processor before being handed over to an equally new 6mm full-range dynamic driver.

 Battery life is an OK-we-suppose 24 hours or so – there’s eight hours of playback stored in the earbuds themselves, and a couple of full charges in the case.
 These figures assume you’re using active noise-cancelling, though – if you’re not, the WF-1000XM4 will go a little longer.
 Recharging is via USB-C or any Qi charging pad, and a five-minute charge will give an hour of playback.